Galaxy-Man/FM6126-FM6124-LED-DMD/README.md

 If anyone wants to add to this please do any help would be appreciated.

 I have found a PDF in German which has a lot of good information.

+Only supports 4096 colours

+RGB in format 0x0BGR